huntlabs/hunt-framework-articles/quick-create-serverside-project/quick-create-serverside-project.md

     @Action
     Response add(UserForm form)
     {
-        //Resultmessage is the body of the JSON message to be returned auto resultMessage = new ResultMessage;
+        // Resultmessage is the body of the JSON message to be returned auto resultMessage = new ResultMessage;

-        //Use the valid () method to get a verification result object auto valid = form.valid ();
+        // Use the valid () method to get a verification result object auto valid = form.valid ();

         if (! valid.isValid ())
         {
             //Give me an error code
             resultMessage.code = 10001;